Undergraduate Advising

 Schedule with Dr. Gassner

-Use the Advising Guide for New Transfer Students (PDF) to check off the courses you have completed at your transfer institute and determine which courses you should plan to take in the fall semester.
+You can also use the Advising Guide for New Transfer Students (PDF) to check off the courses you have completed at your transfer institute and determine which courses you should plan to take in the fall semester.

 Congratulations on getting to your final semester and being close to finishing your degree!
 We have provided some information below which details the steps you need to complete to get your graduation application.

-8. Complete the Department of Chemistry & Biochemistry exit survey.
+Please complete the Department of Chemistry & Biochemistry exit survey.
 This will help us learn more about your path to the degree, what we are doing well, where we can improve, and what your plans are after graduation.
 When you have completed this survey, print out the certificate of completion, and attach it to your graduation application package.

 Download Adobe Reader to view the PDF files on this page.